We always try to keep potential homebuyers or mortgage switchers up to date on the lowest mortgage rates available in Ireland.

 See our full list of the Lowest Mortgage Rates here.

-For first time buyers looking for as much as a 90% mortgage – the lowest rate available is a 2.3% fixed for 2 years at KBC for existing customers only .
+For first-time buyers looking for as much as a 90% mortgage – the lowest rate is available from Haven.
+Their

-Newcomers , Avant Money , have a three year fixed-rate mortgage at 2.35% on LTV up to 90% (See some figures here) .
+Avant Money have a four-year fixed-rate mortgage at 2.15% on LTVs up to 90% .
+Only available through brokers (Such as Money Sherpa)

-The lowest variable mortgage rates for new customers are from AIB or Haven at 3.15% with a maximum LTV of 90%.
+The lowest variable mortgage rate for new customers is from ICS at 2.7% with a maximum LTV of 90%.

-If you can manage a 20% deposit – you could get a variable rate of 2.95% – again from AIB or Haven.
+If you can manage a 30% deposit – you could get a variable rate of 2.45% – also from ICS

 See some calculations on mortgage switching here.